TEALSK12/introduction-to-computer-science/lesson_62.md

         * Remind students to keep all feedback constructive, respectful, and professional.
 Students should not criticize each other's ideas, but can point out potential concerns.
         * Students should take notes during their conversations and refine their pitches based on their partner's feedback and their own realizations.
     * If time allows (or over the course of multiple days), repeat this process with new partners.
-5. Debrief
+5. Prepare interview questions, and evaluate
     * At this points, students should have between one and three pitches that are well-defined and reasonably well fleshed-out.
-Overnight, students should consider their pitches and rank them in order or which they would most like to pursue as their final project.
+Overnight, students should do some research, re-consider their pitches and rank them in order or which they would most like to pursue as their final project.
         * Make sure students don't just pick the "coolest" sounding idea, but also consider the technical challenges, amount of time available, and their own interest in and willingness to see the project through to completion.
+        * As homework, students may create a simple survey or a list of questions to ask friends or relatives to help refine ideas, and subsequently, decide on the final project.
+Make changes to the project pitch based on these recommendations.

+---
+#### Emphasize with students ...
+#### Curricular Competencies - understanding context

+Software design is a process that takes time.
+Conducting user-centred research helps narrow down and refine ideas.
+What do potential users think?
+For example, what components are necessary?
+What components are nice to have?
+Is it easy to use?

+---

 ## Accommodation/Differentiation